 I opened my email to find this great blog by Spacesaver: 10 Things You Didn’t Know Spacesaver Could Store.
 It really showcases all the unique things that businesses are storing – everything from beer to dinosaur bones!
-And one of our jobs for the Houston Police Department (HPD) was highlighted (you can read the specifics about the HPD evidence storage project here).
+And one of our jobs for the Houston Police Department (HPD) was highlighted.
 This got me thinking about all the non-traditional projects we have done over the years.
 I figured I would jump on the bandwagon; so here are 3 non-traditional storage systems for unique businesses and applications.

 Storing hospital beds usually just means shoving them in a hallway or storage room while waiting for them to be occupied or repaired.
 Our idea was to create a stacking storage system so that beds and wheelchairs can be kept out of the way in unused overhead space.

 A customer came to us for our Motorized Bed Lift; however, once we finished measuring their space, we realized it wouldn’t fit.
 There was not enough room for the motorized lift and the required 18” clearance because they only have 8’ ceilings.

 To solve the problem, we got to work on a brand new storage system for beds – Hand Crank Lifts.
 They might be a little less sophisticated than the motorized ones, but they will store 2 beds stacked on top of each other while meeting all clearance requirements.
 Also, because the Hand Crank Lifts use a platform that the beds roll onto, you can store anything from wheelchairs to IV poles on them.
 With this new solution, the customer was able to purchase 24 Hand Crank Lifts.
 (Read specifications for the Hand Crank Bed Lifts)

 A Vertical Lift Module Used for Part Storage and Multi-Level Part Distribution